HumanSignal/label-studio/docs/source/guide/storage.md

     - In the **Session Token** field, specify a session token of the temporary security credentials for an AWS account with access to your S3 bucket.
     - (Optional) Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
 This setting creates a URL for each bucket object to use for labeling.
 Leave this option disabled if you have multiple JSON files in the bucket with one task per JSON file.
     - (Optional) Enable **Recursive scan** to perform recursive scans over the bucket contents if you have nested folders in your S3 bucket.
     - Choose whether to disable **Use pre-signed URLs**.
-If your tasks contain s3://... links, they must be pre-signed in order to be displayed in the browser.
+          * All s3://... links will be resolved on the fly and converted to https URLs, if this option is on.
+          * All s3://... objects will be preloaded into Label Studio tasks as base64 codes, if this option is off.
+It's not recommended way, because Label Studio task payload will be huge and UI will slow down.
+Also it requires GET permissions from your storage.
     - Adjust the counter for how many minutes the pre-signed URLs are valid.
 8. Click **Add Storage**.